miker704/Strife/patches2.md

     - Changed the way uploading a server icon works clicking the bubble allows chnaging of the icon and then clicking upload image uploads it. and the remove button removes the image.
 Now if the bubble is used clicking upload image button will change the image as normal but if the bubble is not used clicking the upload button will open thew edit server avatar modal.
     - Created Server Avatar Modal.
     - Created Server Avatar Modal Container.
+    - When upload image button is clicked then the Server Avatar Modal is opened.

 ## Backend Changes